 Basically from that point on the annual Chicago Pride Parade has been an iconic and massive annual event.
 Hundreds of thousands of LGBT Chicagoans, along with their friends, family, and allies have attended each year since the 90’s.
 In 2015, just days after the Supreme Court enshrined marriage equality as the law of the land, more than a million people packed the streets for the Pride Parade.
 Words cannot describe how fun and joyful that day was.

 There’s been some discussion about moving the Pride Parade back to downtown as the crowd size has swelled.
-The local alderman, Tom Tunney, said he was open to moving the parade back in 2014.
 The proposal springs from some local residents becoming wary of the crowd size and the resultant cleanup and crime.
 While I understand that, I personally never want to see it moved.
 The Pride Parade should be in Boystown.

-So, when you head over on June 25th, bear in mind the long history of gay pride in Chicago.
+So, when you head over, bear in mind the long history of gay pride in Chicago.
 Then party like crazy, of course.

 – Alex Bean, Content Manager